Not being able to sleep is annoying enough. But if you feel tired and still can’t drift off, it can feel like your body is conspiring against you.

 The reason you’re struggling to sleep isn’t always something you can control.
 Unfortunately, hormones can wreak havoc with your sleep.

-Fluctuating hormones can change your body temperature, anxiety levels, and cause symptoms like hot flashes or night sweats.
+Fluctuating hormones can change your body temperature and anxiety levels, and cause symptoms like hot flashes or night sweats.

 The fix: You can’t control your hormones, but you can work to mitigate the sleep issues they cause.
 Pay extra attention to good sleep hygiene, especially keeping cool and calm before bed.